-14.2 Automatic Vehicle Access Control Gates:
+Section 14: Automatic Vehicle Access Control Gates

-- 14.2.1 Plans for each automatic gate system shall be submitted to the Bureau for review and approval prior to the initiation of any construction. - 14.2.2 When in the fully open position, gates shall allow not less than fifteen (15) feet horizontal clear space including the roadway surface, as measured from inside curb to inside curb.
-A vertical clear space of not less than thirteen (13) feet six (6) inches shall also be required. - 14.2.3 Each system shall have as a minimum for operation: - 1.
-Remote access through the use of electronic openers.
+- 14.1 Plans for each automatic gate system shall be submitted to the Bureau for review and approval prior to the initiation of any construction as required by Chapter 2-28 of Article I Section 2-28-2 of the Manatee County Code of Ordinances (Ordinance 19-15) and Automatic Gate Systems Standards memorandum. - 14.2 When in the fully open position, gates shall allow not less than fifteen (15) feet horizontal clear space including the roadway surface, as measured from inside curb to inside curb.
+A vertical clear space of not less than thirteen (13) feet six (6) inches shall also be required. - 14.3 Each system shall have as a minimum for operation: - 1.
+Remote access shall be through the use of electronic openers.
 These openers shall be set to the current frequency and code for use by fire districts as well as Manatee County Department of Public Safety.
 This frequency and code shall be separate from and in addition to any frequency and code intended for use by occupants.
-The remote control unit shall cause the gate to begin opening operations when activated no less than ten (10) feet from the outer most edge of the gate. - 2.
+The remote-control unit shall cause the gate to begin opening operations when activated no less than ten (10) feet from the outer most edge of the gate. - 2.
+A KNOX Key Control Switch shall be required to be mounted at the gate entrance (as approved by the AHJ) to ensure that fire department access, and fireground operations are not hindered due to malfunctions of the gate. - 3.
 In the event of power outages, a battery back-up system shall cause the gate(s) to be open on the entry side of the complex to allow for emergency access (see item 2 above).
-The gate(s) shall remain in the fully open position until power is restored. - 14.2.4 If the gate is to be used for emergency access only, signage shall be installed on both the interior and exterior of the gate indicated the gate is to be used for emergency access only and prohibiting parking. - 14.2.5 In the event the gate becomes non-operational, the gate(s) shall be secured in the fully open position until such time as the minimum requirements as outlined above have been restored to a fully operational condition. - 14.2.6 Where any vehicle access gate is installed which is used expressly for emergency access, the gate shall be set back from the roadway a distance sufficient to allow emergency vehicles using said gate to be fully off the roadway while opening a manual gate or allowing an automatic gate to open. - 14.2.7 No automatic vehicle access gate or cross bar used for entry control shall be placed in service until such time as the operating features have been inspected, tested and approved. - 14.2.8 Any additional automatic gate system standards shall be developed in conjunction with Manatee County to ensure District access to gated subdivisions or developments through the use of an approved device or system.
+The gate(s) shall remain in the fully open position until power is restored. - 14.4 If the gate is to be used for emergency access only, signage shall be installed on both the interior and exterior of the gate indicated the gate is to be used for emergency access only and prohibiting parking. - 14.5 In the event the gate becomes non-operational, the gate(s) shall be secured in the fully open position until such time as the minimum requirements as outlined above have been restored to a fully operational condition. - 14.6 Where any vehicle access gate is installed which is used expressly for emergency access, the gate shall be set back from the roadway a distance sufficient to allow emergency vehicles using said gate to be fully off the roadway while opening a manual gate or allowing an automatic gate to open. - 14.7 No automatic vehicle access gate or cross bar used for entry control shall be placed in service until such time as the operating features have been inspected, tested and approved. - 14.8 Any additional automatic gate system standards shall be developed in conjunction with Manatee County to ensure District access to gated subdivisions or developments through the use of an approved device or system.